Pacific Lutheran University: Reductions and reallocations

-In April 2021, the Board of Regents at PLU announced its approval for cuts to 36 full-time faculty equivalent (FTE) positions, which will include some tenured faculty members losing their positions.
-The university also will discontinue two majors (German, Nordic Studies), four minors (Classical Studies, Norwegian, German), and one master's program (Master of Science in Finance).
+In April 2021, the board of regents at PLU announced its approval for cuts to 36 full-time faculty equivalent (FTE) positions, which included some tenured faculty members losing their positions.
+The university also planned to discontinue two majors (German, Nordic Studies), four minors (Classical Studies, Norwegian, German), and one master's program (Master of Science in Finance).
 The cuts also affected various programs in other ways.
 For example, some departments, including anthropology, lost so many faculty that they had to give up their majors.
-All cuts will be implemented beginning with the Fall 2022 semester.
-This budget reduction is expected to save between $2.5 million and $4 million.
+All cuts were planned to be implemented beginning with the fall 2022 semester.
+This was expected to save between $2.5 million and $4 million.

-The cuts announced in April 2021 follow cuts of about 31 FTE faculty announced during the 2017–2018 academic year, with savings of around $2.8 million.
+The cuts announced in April 2021 followed cuts of about 31 FTE faculty announced during the 2017–2018 academic year, with savings of around $2.8 million.
 Cuts announced in 2018 also affected some majors and minors.
 PLU had 376 faculty members in September 2017.
 More than 1 in 6 FTE faculty positions (67 positions) will have been eliminated as a result of the cuts announced in 2017-2018 and April 2021.
-The faculty cuts announced in 2017-2018 were made largely through attrition or enticing professors close to retirement to retire early, whereas the cuts announced in April 2021 will involve more involuntary cuts, with some tenured and tenure-track and most contingent professors involuntarily losing their jobs.
+The faculty cuts announced in 2017-2018 were made largely through attrition or enticing professors close to retirement to retire early, whereas the cuts announced in April 2021 involved more involuntary cuts, with some tenured and tenure-track and most contingent professors involuntarily losing their jobs.

 Admission and financial aid

-Tuition for the 2019–20 school year is $43,264 with room and meals costing $10,876.
-More than 97 percent of PLU students receive some sort of financial support.
+Tuition for the 2019–20 school year was $43,264 with room and meals costing $10,876.
+More than 97 percent of PLU students received some sort of financial support.
 The 2020 U.S. News College and University rankings listed PLU as the seventh most innovative school, ninth best undergraduate teaching, and tenth best value school in the west region.

-The 2019–2020 student body is as follows: 64 percent female, 36 percent male; 41 percent are students of color; 75 percent are from Washington state; 13 percent are Lutheran; 3 percent are international students representing 23 countries.
+The 2019–2020 student body was as follows: 64 percent female, 36 percent male; 41 percent were students of color; 75 percent were from Washington state; 13 percent were Lutheran; 3 percent were international students representing 23 countries.